-Siquijor Island is a verdant, medium-sized island located in the Visayas.
-With relatively few tourists, you'll find ridiculously friendly people there and a very relaxed vibe on the island with little to do after 9 p.m.
+Siquijor Island is a verdant, medium-sized island located in the Visayas of the Philippines.
+With relatively few tourists, you'll find friendly people and a very relaxed vibe on the island but little to do after 9 p.m.

 Beaches on Siquijor Island

-The strip of white sand near Paliton on the western tip of the island (down an unpaved road; not visible from the main road) is arguably one of the best on Siquijor.
-Kagusuan Beach near Maria (go down the stone staircase) is spectacular as are the other beaches between the quiet villages on the northeast side of the island.
+The strip of white sand near Paliton on the western tip of the island (down an unpaved road; not visible from the main road) is arguably one of the best on Siquijor for swimming and snorkeling.
+Kagusuan Beach near Maria (go down the stone staircase) is spectacular as well, though conditions may vary.
+There are also a few other nice beaches between the quiet villages on the northeast side of the island, but these are a bit harder to access.

 Herbal Remedies and Witchcraft

 While there are traditional healers who live in the mountainous interior, you probably won't encounter any without putting in a lot of effort.
-The Healing Festival on Black Saturday during Holy Week is an exception.
-Healers from all over the Visayas converge on Siquijor to compare notes and sell concoctions -- the most famous being their 'love potion' and, of course, the antidote.
+However, most of the healers live in or around the village of San Antonio.
+Additionally, you'll likely encounter a number of traditional healers in the city of Siquijor during the Healing Festival on Black Saturday during Holy Week (April 11, 2020).
+Healers from all over the Visayas converge on Siquijor to compare notes and sell concoctions—the most famous being their "love potion" and, of course, the antidote.

-The government is actively trying to suppress the island's reputation for witchcraft.
-You probably won't even encounter charlatans or fake love potions in tourist areas.
-Ironically, it's the reputation and potential for mystique that draws many tourists to Mystique Island!
+The government is actively trying to suppress the island's reputation for witchcraft, so you probably won't even encounter charlatans or fake love potions in tourist areas.
+Ironically, it's the reputation and potential for mystique that draws many tourists to Mystique Island, and hopefully, this tradition will live on in the more remote areas of the island.